Measurement of in-medium jet modification using direct photon+jet and $\pi^{0}$+jet correlations in $p+p$ and central Au+Au collisions at $\sqrt{s_{\rm NN}} = 200$ GeV

+The trigger-normalized semi-inclusive recoil-jet distribution is then tabulated.
+In the absence of uncorrelated background, the trigger-normalized distribution is equivalent to the ratio of perturbatively calculable cross sections~\cite{Adam:2015doa,Adamczyk:2017yhe},

-where \Ntrig\ is the number of triggers, \dNjetdpT\ is the \pT-differential recoil-jet distribution, $\sigma^{\AAtoTrig}$ is the inclusive production cross section for the trigger, and $\sigma^{\AAtoTrigjet}$ is the production cross section for trigger and recoil jets in the acceptance.
+where \Ntrig\ is the number of triggers, \dNjetdpT\ is the \pT-differential recoil-jet distribution, $\sigma^{\AAtoTrig}$ is the inclusive production cross section for the trigger, and $\sigma^{\AAtoTrigjet}$ is the production cross section for the trigger and a recoil jet in the acceptance.